glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 thought the View - Presenter - Use Case - Repository - Policity - Memory and API
 and then returned to the View with a lot of news to show, but what happens in this travel?

+I assume you know MVP pattern, lest start form the presenter

 #### Inside the Presenter

-The presenter have a injtected instance of GetTodayNewsInteractor use case that will be executed and run in a new thread
+The presenter have a injtected instance of GetTodayNewsInteractor use case, that will be executed and run in a new thread

 #### Inside the GetTodayNewsInteractor

-GetAllNews have a dependency of a NewsRepository, this repository have several ways to get the data, the interactor ask for the data and tells the policity to use
+**GetAllNews** have a dependency of a **NewsRepository**, this repository have several ways to get the data, the interactor ask for the data and tells the policity to use